EL-File4138/HelloWorld-Computer-Guides/README.md

 This is the HelloWorld-Hash Computer Guide.
 Copyright (C) 2015-2020
-  HelloWorld-Hash Information Technology Studying Association See the file LISENSE for copying conditions.
+  HelloWorld-Hash Information Technology Studying Association See the file LICENSE for copying conditions.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License,